p0wen/puffins/TESTING.md

 1. Open Browser
 2. Open [Puffins Page](https://thepuffins.herokuapp.com)
-3. Click Userprofile-icon and login with user: puffin1 - pw: 1niffup!
+3. Click Userprofile-icon and login with
 4. Click on SHOP
 5. Click Kids - T-Shirt or Grown Ups - Sweatshirts
 6. Choose any product by clicking the image